-A benchtop drill press is an ideal addition to a workshop, because it helps make a clumsy, potentially dangerous job safer and more accurate.
-Instead of holding a workpiece precariously in your hand, you can clamp it to the drill press’s worktable.
+A benchtop drill press is an ideal addition to a workshop, making a clumsy, potentially dangerous job safer and more accurate.
+Instead of holding a workpiece precariously in hand, users can clamp it to the drill press’s worktable.
 DIYers can use them for sanding and grinding as well.
 Some specially designed models, known as mortisers, can even create perfect joinery.

 - BEST OVERALL: WEN 4214 12-Inch Variable Speed Drill Press

-- BEST BANG FOR THE BUCK: WEN 4208 8-Inch 5-Speed Drill Press
+- BEST BANG FOR THE BUCK: WEN 8-Inch 5-Speed Drill Press

-- BEST MULTI-USE: Shop Fox 13-Inch Bench-Top Drill Press/Spindle Sander
+- BEST MULTIUSE: Shop Fox 13-Inch Bench-Top Drill Press/Spindle Sander

-Drill Size & Travel
+Drill Size and Travel

 Drill size and travel are the two most important measurements to compare benchtop drill presses.